prabhxjottsingh/magical-arena-lld/README.md

 ## 7. Testing: `index.test.ts`

--   The `index.test.ts` file contains test cases to ensure the reliability and correctness of the project.
+-   The `index.test.ts` file contains the test cases to ensure the reliability and correctness of the project.
 -   It includes unit tests for functions like initiating arena battles, handling success responses, and managing error scenarios.